Michilis/bitcoin-connect-elementor/README.md

 Bitcoin Connect Elementor Widgets
 Description
 Bitcoin Connect Elementor Widgets is a WordPress plugin that integrates Bitcoin Connect wallet functionality with the Elementor page builder.
-This plugin provides two widgets: one for connecting a Bitcoin wallet and another for a specific action called "Zap Mint."
-Additionally, it includes an admin settings page for further configuration.
+This plugin provides users with two widgets:

+Bitcoin Connect Widget: Enables users to connect their Bitcoin wallet directly from your website without any extensions.
+Zap Mint Widget: Offers a button for specific blockchain actions, like "Zapping."
+It also includes an admin settings page for configuring the plugin to your needs.

 Features
-Bitcoin Connect Widget: Allows users to connect their Bitcoin wallet directly from your website without needing any extensions.
+Bitcoin Connect Wallet Login: Allows users to connect their Bitcoin wallet and authenticate.
-Zap Mint Widget: Offers a quick action button for specific functionalities like "Zapping" within the context of blockchain and cryptocurrencies.
+Zap Mint Action: Provides a quick action button for blockchain-related operations.
-Admin Settings: Configure which post types include the widgets and manage other settings such as redirection after login or logout.
+Admin Settings Page: Configure settings like post type inclusion and redirect URLs post-login/logout.
 Installation
+Follow these steps to install and activate the plugin:

 Download the Plugin:

-Download the zip file from the GitHub repository or wherever it has been hosted.
+Download the zip file from the GitHub repository or from the provided download link.
 Install the Plugin:

-Go to your WordPress dashboard.
+Navigate to your WordPress dashboard.
-Navigate to Plugins > Add New.
+Go to Plugins > Add New.
-Click Upload Plugin and choose the downloaded zip file.
+Click Upload Plugin, then select the downloaded zip file.
-Activate the plugin after the installation completes.
+Click Install Now, and activate the plugin after installation.
 Configure the Plugin:

-After activation, go to the settings page located under the admin settings menu to configure the plugin.
-Adjust settings such as which post types should show the widgets and set up redirection links.
+Visit the plugin settings page in the WordPress admin area to adjust settings such as which post types should show the widgets and setup redirection links.
 Usage
-Elementor Widgets:
+Elementor Widgets

-Open the Elementor editor by creating a new page or editing an existing one.
+Open the Elementor editor by either creating a new page or editing an existing one.
-Drag and drop the "Bitcoin Connect" or "Zap Mint" widget onto the page.
+Drag and drop the "Bitcoin Connect" or "Zap Mint" widget from the Elementor sidebar into your page layout.
-Configure the widget options like button text directly within the Elementor interface.
+Customize the widget options, such as the button text, directly within the Elementor interface.
-Admin Settings:
+Admin Settings

-Go to the Bitcoin Connect settings in the WordPress admin to customize the plugin functionality.
+Adjust plugin functionalities via the Bitcoin Connect settings found in the WordPress admin.
-Set post types that will display the widgets and configure redirection URLs after wallet connections.
+Configure which post types display the widgets and manage redirection URLs for after wallet connections.
 Customization
-Modify the styles of the widgets by editing the assets/css/btc-connect-style.css file.
+CSS Customization: Edit the assets/css/btc-connect-style.css to modify the appearance of the widgets.
-Extend the JavaScript functionality by adjusting the assets/js/btc-connect-init.js file.
+JavaScript Functionality: Enhance or modify the JavaScript by editing assets/js/btc-connect-init.js.
 Requirements
-WordPress 5.0 or higher
+WordPress: Version 5.0 or higher.
-Elementor Page Builder
+Elementor: Must be installed and activated.
 Contributing
-Contributions are welcome!
-Please fork the repository and submit pull requests with any enhancements, bug fixes, or improvements.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

-Fork it!
+Fork the Project
-Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request.
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
 License
-This project is licensed under the GNU General Public License v2.0.
+Distributed under the GNU General Public License v2.0.
+See LICENSE for more information.

 Support
-For support, please open an issue through the GitHub repository or contact the developer directly via [your contact information].
+For support, please open an issue through the GitHub repository or contact the developer directly via [Your Contact Information].